 I am writing that out, because I think that this would work for me.
 Starting to work with capsule wardrobes does not require you to buy (many) new clothes.
 The general idea is eventually that you will appreciate all items in your closet, but that does not have to be the starting point.

-First, I was afraid that I would have to throw out many clothes, which I find to be unsustainable, but .
+First, I was afraid that I would have to throw out many clothes, which I find to be unsustainable, but I found this: I simply get to store a part of my clothes away from my closet.
 Naturally, I already did that partially: summer clothes go out of the closet in winter.
 However, I would always choose to keep part of these clothes in my closet, with the idea to possibly use them at parties or underneath warmer clothes.
 This seemed to be the safe side.

 However: now I see that this does not work for me!
 It leads to a closet full of clothes that I do not wear, including all these too thin summer clothes in winter.
 This makes me feeling confused and guilty!
-And now, when loosely starting to use the capsule wardrobe approach, .
+And now, when loosely starting to use the capsule wardrobe approach, I can allow myself to put most of these clothes away for later.
 Finally!

-And I don’t even think this makes me wear these clothes less. .
+And I don’t even think this makes me wear these clothes less.
+I think it allows me to re-value them.
 When I would include them in my spring or summer capsule I would be happy to be able to wear them again!
 And if not, that is a clear sign for me to finally throw them out, with the hopes of someone else enjoying them.
 So this approach gives me clarity!
 Plus, going through my clothing with the capsule wardrobe in mind already contributed to me wearing more varied outfits in the past weeks than in the months before.

 So I love it!
 I am totally going to do this.
 I started with putting away the most summery clothes that were still in my closet, which already helped me to gain some peace of mind.
 Further, we now seem to be in the midst of ‘winter season’.
 I feel as if I can allow myself to get some new long-sleeved pieces still, because except for two basic shirts I did not do that in a long time, but also because investing in some good pieces will help me be more confident at my internship which will happen soon.
 Also, I am confident that they will be good investments and that I will wear them 30+ times.